CrazyFedde/docs/commands.md

 <a name="feedback"></a>
 ### Feedback

-Send feedback about Ava back to the developers and the staff team, any message given to the command will be sent in the [#feedback](https://discord.gg/tAmWcbK) channel on the official [AvaIre Central Support server](https://discord.gg/gt2FWER).
+Send feedback about Ava back to the developers and the staff team, any message passed to the command will be sent in the [#feedback](https://discord.gg/tAmWcbK) channel on [AvaIre Central](https://discord.gg/gt2FWER).

 #### Usage